 - All Recovery methods

 - Everything in Basic

 It is evident from the above table that the Disk Drill Basic version is just hype.
 In order to use the Disk Drill, you will have to purchase the Pro Version which usually costs around $89.99.
 No worries you don't have the budget then I have provided an Alternative to Disk Drill for Windows.

 Part 3.
 Best Disk Drill Alternative for Windows

 Disk Drill for Windows is not free.
 If you were trying to use its free version to recover deleted files on Windows, you will get disappointed.
 But it's not the end of the world there is a free Disk Drill alternative for Windows.
 I did my research and find iBeesoft Free Data Recovery as the best alternative for Disk Drill.

-One can use it to find lost or deleted files from storage devices like SSD/HDD, Memory cards, USD Drives, and any other device.
+One can use it to restore files from USD Drives, SSD/HDD, Memory cards, and any other device.
 Many popular tech publications have rated it as the best alternative to Disk Drill.
 Below is the list of features available in iBeesoft Free Data Recovery.

 - Retrieve Files Free - it supports recovering files free up to 2GB.
 It is 4x higher than the Disk Drill limit of just 500 MB.
 I certainly think 2GB is sufficient for most of you.

 - Supports All Major File Formats – it supports almost all major file systems such as FAT, exFAT, NTFS, NTFS, ext2, ext3, HFS+.
 So, no matter which file system your storage device supports, iBeesoft will help in recovering the data.